MassiveDynamo/EDGalaxy/README.md

 # EDGalaxy
-Elite Dangerous systems imported the EDSM dump into a MariaDB database
+Elite Dangerous systems imported from the EDSM dump into a MariaDB database